glotzerlab/signac-flow/CONTRIBUTING.md

 ## Contributing code

-Code contributions to the signac open-source project are welcomed via pull requests on GitHub.
+Code contributions to the signac-flow open-source project are welcomed via pull requests on GitHub.
 Prior any work you should contact the signac developers to ensure that the planned development meshes well with the directions and standards of the project.
 All contributors must agree to the Contributor Agreement ([ContributorAgreement.md](ContributorAgreement.md)) before their pull request can be merged.